Git & GitHub Intro

 Two days ago was my first time using Git and GitHub, and I've been a frontend developer for about four years!
 Pretty crazy, right?
 Well, that's because I haven't created any real projects and never considered using them until I wrote my previous story.
 So I've decided to write why you should use these two incredible tools.

 Git is known as a distributed version control system or VCS for short.
 It is a system that tracks and records revisions to our project files over time, enables us to go back to a specific version of those files at any time, and creates copies of our project that can merge into the main version.
 Alongside it is excellent to collaborate efficiently for team projects.
 Also, you can use Git separately from GitHub.

 What is GitHub?

 GitHub is a hosting platform to upload your local Git repositories where you can interact with yours and other public repositories published by other developers.
 Any developer can clone remote repositories to their computer, work on a local version of the project, and whenever they're ready, they can make a pull request of those changes.
-If the owner accepts them, they'll be pushed to the remote repository hosted on GitHub.
+If the owner accepts, the pull requests then get pushed to the remote repository hosted on GitHub.
 GitHub is also a popular way for developers to publish their project portfolio online to showcase skills and experience to potential employers or clients.

 To learn more, I recommend the following resources:

 - Git It?
 How to use Git and Github